Are you experiencing COVID-19 or flu-like symptoms? You can been seen at either St. Peter’s Health Urgent Care location.

 Thanksgiving Day & Christmas Day

-The Urgent Care team at St. Peter’s Health provides a wide range of services for the treatment of conditions such as:
+The Urgent Care team at St. Peter’s Health provides a wide range of services for the treatment of conditions including:

 - Back pain, minor